Minimum Dominating Set

 import networkx as nx import pyomo.core as pyo def mds(graph: nx.Graph) -> pyo.ConcreteModel: model = pyo.ConcreteModel() model.x = pyo.Var(graph.nodes, domain=pyo.Binary) @model.Constraint(graph.nodes) def dominating_rule(model, idx): sum_of_neighbors = sum(model.x[neighbor] for neighbor in graph.neighbors(idx)) return model.x[idx] + sum_of_neighbors >= 1 model.cost = pyo.Objective(expr=sum(model.x.values()), sense=pyo.minimize) return model

-This function generates a PYOMO model which formulates the Minimum Dominating Set problem.
-The problem concerns finding the smallest set of vertices in a graph such that every vertex in the graph is adjacent to at least one member of the set.
-The model consists of:
+This function generates a PYOMO model that formulates the Minimum Dominating Set problem.
+The problem finds the smallest set of vertices in a graph such that every vertex in the graph is adjacent to at least one member of the set.
+The model contains:

 - Index set declarations (model.Nodes, model.Arcs).

-- Binary variable declaration for each node (model.x) indicating whether that node is chosen to be included in the set.
+- Binary variable declaration for each node (model.x) indicating whether that node is chosen for the set.

 - Constraint rule – for each node, it must be a part of the chosen set or be neighbored by one.

-- Objective rule – the sum of the variables equals to the set size.
+- Objective rule – the sum of the variables equals the set size.